 Every guide to CIF licensing mentions the fit and proper test.
 Most describe it as a background check: a clean criminal record, a non-bankruptcy certificate, evidence of relevant experience.
 Those requirements are real, but they describe the floor, not the standard.

 What CySEC is examining, beneath the paperwork, is whether each director and key person genuinely understands what they are being authorised to do.
-The examination is not bureaucratic.
-It is substantive.
-A director who cannot explain the firm’s proposed investment process in sufficient detail, who cannot articulate the regulatory obligations they will personally bear, or whose understanding of the firm’s risk framework is superficial, will trigger a request for additional information.
-That request, and the months it takes to resolve, is what most applicants experience as a licensing delay.
+The examination is substantive.
+A director who cannot explain the firm's proposed investment process in detail, who cannot articulate the regulatory obligations they will personally bear, or whose understanding of the firm's risk framework is superficial, will trigger a request for additional information.
+That request, and the months it takes to resolve, is what most applicants experience as delay.

 The fit and proper assessment is conducted person by person.
-Each executive director, the compliance officer, and the risk manager are evaluated individually.
+Each executive director, the compliance officer, the risk manager, and all other key function holders are evaluated individually.
+Non-executive directors are subject to their own assessment, calibrated to the governance role they will discharge rather than an executive one.
 A strong CEO does not carry a weak compliance officer.
-The quality of each person is assessed on its own terms, against the specific responsibilities of the role they will hold.
+The quality of each person is assessed on its own terms.

 The compliance officer receives particular scrutiny because they are the individual who will carry the day-to-day regulatory relationship with CySEC.
-A compliance officer who cannot demonstrate deep, firm-specific knowledge of the investment services being provided — not generic MiFID II awareness, but a precise understanding of how compliance applies to this firm’s specific activities — will generate repeated questions.
-The compliance officer’s interview, formal or informal, is effectively the licensing committee’s proxy for assessing whether the firm will actually be supervised effectively once authorised.
+A compliance officer who cannot demonstrate deep, firm-specific knowledge of the investment services being provided (not generic MiFID II awareness, but a precise understanding of how compliance applies to this firm's specific activities) will generate repeated questions.
+The risk manager is assessed on the same principle: not generic risk awareness, but a precise understanding of this firm's specific exposures and the operational vulnerabilities in its business model.

-Every significant shareholder must demonstrate, with documentation, not only that the capital being contributed to the firm is theirs and is clean, but that there is depth of wealth behind it.
-CySEC is not only asking where the regulatory capital came from.
-It is asking whether the owner has the financial capacity to support the firm if it needs it — whether, in a stress scenario, there is substance behind the shareholder and not merely a one-time capital injection at the margin of their means.
+Every significant shareholder must demonstrate, with documentation, not only that the capital being contributed is theirs and is clean, but that there is genuine depth of wealth behind it.
+CySEC is asking whether the owner has the financial capacity to support the firm if it needs it, whether there is substance behind the shareholder and not merely a one-time capital injection at the margin of their means.
+This is also why the minimum regulatory capital requirement should be understood as a licensing floor, not as the capital the firm will actually need.
+The two figures are rarely the same.

 What CySEC means by substance